Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.1.7 =
+* Added ability to detect changes in original content for Posts, Pages, Tags, Categories and their derivatives.
+Changes can be  resend to Smartling automatically.
+* Added notification in admin panel for any errors during database migration.
+* Optimized Database usage and internal queues.
+* Fixed bug with incorrect alter database query for utf8 databases found in version 1.1.6
+* Small UI updates and improvements.

 = 1.1.6 =
 * Added ability to track changes in translations (on Smartling side).
 In other words, Smartling Connector now can detect retranslation in already translated post; categories; etc and redownload updated translations automatically